adambard/learnxinyminutes-docs/perl6.html.markdown

   # is an error, since the compiler wouldn't know which `print` to use :
   # contrarily to inheritance, methods mixed in can't be shadowed - they're put at the same "level"

-  # NOTE : You can use a role as a class (with `is ROLE`).
+  # NOTE: You can use a role as a class (with `is ROLE`).
 In this case, methods will be shadowed,
   # since the compiler will consider `ROLE` to be a class
 }